Skip to main content

 Resource Management

-Allocates personnel, equipment, and supplies where they're needed most.
+Allocates personnel, equipment, and supplies where needed.

 Planning

-Develops emergency plans and conducts exercises to prepare for future incidents.
+Develops emergency plans and conducts preparedness exercises.

 Stay Informed with LookoutAlert